abhixshek/knowledge-base/Docker.md

 **Where do containers live?**
 Containers can be hosted/uploaded to online container repository.
 Companies maintain their own private repositories.
-There is also a public repository of Docker.
+There is also a public repository of Docker called Docker Hub.

 What was the story of software **development** before Containers?
 Developer A is on a mac.
 Developer B is on linux.